-For safety, signals must be covered for both firing cases shown in figures 5 and 6.
 The current mapping algorithm forces all non-feedback inputs that are connected to an early evaluation gate to be part of a loop that contains the feedback output of that gate.
 In addition to covering the input signals, this also covers the internal signal 'A' since the feedback output originates from the M-node.
 Also, the current mapping algorithm covers the output signal via a loop containing the feedback input signal.
 This means that the current mapping algorithm produces PL netlists in which early evaluation blocks are always both a source and destination of feedback.
 For some topologies, these rules add more feedbacks than the minimum required in exchange for reducing the complexity of feedback generation.

-The initial token marking rules in the beginning of Section 2 ensure liveness by causing each loop to have at least one gate being ready to fire.
+The initial token marking rules in the beginning of Section 2 ensure liveness by enabling at least one gate in each loop to fire after reset.
 These rules do not require altering in the presence of early evaluation gates, and early evaluation gates can function as either barrier or through gates.
-For coarse-grain netlists, an early evaluation block is always treated as a through block, for reasons that become clear in Section 4.1.

-2.3 Loop delay averaging
+2.3 Loop Delay Averaging

-The cycle time of a PL system is bounded by the longest register-to-register delay in the original clocked netlist, although the average cycle time can be less than this value because of the averaging of loop cycle times of different lengths [5].
-The circuit in Figure 7 shows a two-stage, unbalanced pipeline.
+The cycle time of a PL system is bounded by the longest register-to-register delay in the original clocked netlist, although the average cycle time can be less than this value because of the averaging of loop cycle times of different lengths [6].
+The circuit in Figure 8 shows a two-stage, unbalanced pipeline.
 The DF block in each circuit represents a barrier gate (a D-flip-flop in the original clocked netlist), and the G block a combinational block.
 The dot shown on particular signals represent the initial tokens (active data) for the PL netlist; the dashed nets are feedback signals added in the PL system for liveness and safety.

-Figure 7: An unbalanced PL pipeline
+Figure 8: An unbalanced PL pipeline

-If each combinational gate has a delay of 10 units, and the DFF delay plus setup time is also 10 units, then the longest path in the clocked system would be 40, or 4 gate To simplify this particular explanation, we delays. assume that a PL gate has the same delay as its corresponding gate in the clocked netlist.
-Simple analysis, verified by simulation, shows that each gate in the PL system fires in a repeating pattern of 40 time units.
-20 time units, for an average token delay of 30 time units.
+If each combinational gate has a delay of 10 units, and the DFF delay plus setup time is also 10 units, then the longest path in the clocked system would be 40, or 4 gate delays.
+To simplify this particular explanation, we assume that a PL gate has the same delay as its corresponding gate in the clocked netlist.
+Simple analysis, verified by simulation, shows that each gate in the PL system fires in a repeating pattern of 40 time units, 20 time units, for an average token delay of 30 time units.
 Note that if the original clocked system had balanced pipeline stages, then the longest path would have been 30 time units.
 This automatic averaging of loop paths gives more freedom in the placement of logic between DFFs.
 Even if logic is balanced between pipeline stages in the clocked system, early evaluation firings can create unbalanced loop delay times, and delay averaging of these different loop times will still occur.

-It should be noted that the system in Figure 7 has more than the minimum number of feedbacks and that feedback placement can also affect system performance.
+It should be noted that the system in Figure 8 has more than the minimum number of feedbacks and that feedback placement can also affect system performance.
 In general, keeping feedbacks short in terms of the number of gates between source and destination of the feedback will improve system performance if the path is part of the critical loops that determine the system's throughput.
-However, feedback can skip over multiple gates and not affect system performance if the path is part of a noncritical loop.
+However, feedback can skip over multiple gates and not affect system performance if the path is part of a non-critical loop.

-2.4 Token Buffering
+2.4 Slack Matching Buffers